6200m/cron.js/README.md

-filemaker.js -- File-Maker updating script, which saves WiiLink24 a lot of work with this particular one! vulcan.js -- Vulcan schema updating script, which also saves WiiLink24 a lot of work with this particular one! roomserver.js -- Room Server updating script, which saves Spotlight the work of having to manually pull commits.
+filemaker.js -- File-Maker updating script, which saves WiiLink24 a lot of work with this particular one! vulcan.js -- Vulcan schema updating script, which also saves WiiLink24 a lot of work with this particular one! roomserver.js -- Room Server updating script, which saves Spotlight the work of having to manually pull commits. wiinoma.js -- Wii No Ma compose repo updating script, which saves Spotlight the work of having to manually pull commits. wiierd.js -- Wiierd error code system updating script, which saves Spotlight and WiiLink24 the work of having to manually pull commits.
 ---------------------------------------------------------------------------------------------------
 More coming soon!
 ```